tamas-l/apex-coverage-analytics/README.md

     node src/cli.js collect --credentials=../credentials.json

-Upon successful execution, you will receive messages similar to these:
+Upon successful execution, you will receive messages similar to:

     [05:03:07] [LOG] Connected to MongoDB.
     [05:03:07] [LOG] Connected to Salesforce.